Foundation Repair Overview

 Expansive clay, loose or improperly compacted soils, and improper grade and maintenance of the soils around your home are just a few potential causes of structural failure.
-Denver, Boulder, Colorado Springs and other areas up and down the Front Range contain high levels of bentonite, which often contribute to movement in the structure and foundation failure.
+Denver, Boulder, and other areas up and down the Front Range contain high levels of bentonite, which often contribute to movement in the structure and foundation failure.
 Older homes and homes that don’t have additional structural support (piers, footings, etc.) are often adversely impacted by high levels of expansion and contraction in the soils over time.
 Without a solid foundation, your home might be a ticking time bomb for larger, more expensive repairs if left unaddressed, or worst-case, you can be left with an uninhabitable (and worthless) structure!
 Contact us today for a free evaluation of your foundation repair project!

 SIGNS OF SETTLEMENT IN YOUR HOME

 Stair stepping in bricks: As a home shifts and the foundation moves, often you will see the exterior brickwork or siding start to break, and cracks will develop in the mortar between the bricks.
 Often the cracks will “stair step” up the exterior of the house.

 Cracks in the foundation – Hairline cracks in a foundation are fairly common as even the best constructed homes move slightly over time.
 But larger horizontal or vertical cracks that are greater than 1/8 inch or have lateral separation between them are usually signs of significant movement in the foundation that should be repaired.

 Sagging rooflines – Movement in the areas supporting the roof (interior/exterior walls, pillars, trusses, etc.) will transfer to the overlying roof and you will often see sagging or crooked roofs develop.